NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/performance/optimize-speed.md

 layout: learning-unit
 ---

-Beyond caching, Cloudflare lets all customers adjust the following settings to improve site performance.
+Beyond caching, Khulnasoft lets all customers adjust the following settings to improve site performance.

 ## Speed

-In the [Speed section](https://dash.cloudflare.com/?to=/:account/:zone/speed/optimization) of your Cloudflare dashboard, review the following settings:
+In the [Speed section](https://dash.Khulnasoft.com/?to=/:account/:zone/speed/optimization) of your Khulnasoft dashboard, review the following settings:

 {{<feature-list-by-plan id="speed" plan="free">}}